FarmRadioHangar/uliza-answers-connector/README.md

 Run `./setup.sh` from the project root, unless you already have a `.env` file with the correct Viamo key and Zammad token.

-Run `npm install` (do this even if you already have a copy of the repo, since the dependencies change from time to time).
+Run `npm install` (do this even if you already have a copy of the repo, since dependencies change from time to time).

 Start the server with `npm start` and open a new terminal.